 Intersect not parallel

-Conductors in our cables intersect at increased angles rather than lying parallel with each other so reducing interference.
+Conductors intersect at angles, rather than lying parallel with each other.
+This reduces interference.

-REDpurl™ provides a geometry that provides for smaller diameter conducting filaments to have a longer length per unit distance than the larger diameter wires so addressing possible phase differences.
+REDpurl™ geometry gives smaller-diameter conducting filaments a longer length-per unit-distance than the larger diameter wires.
+This addresses possible phase differences.

 The organic asymmetric structure of the REDpurl™ geometry prevents identical relationships between conductors becoming established so inhibiting harmonic modes across the music spectrum and improving dynamic control.